paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 ### Statutory Notes

 #### Amendment of Subsection (c)(4)(B)(ii)
 Pub.
 L. 114–113, div.
 Q, title III, § 312, Dec.
 18, 2015, 129 Stat.
-3091, provided that, applicable with respect to taxable years beginning after December 31, 2017, subsection (c)(4)(B)(ii) of this section is amended by striking out “25 percent” and inserting “20 percent”.
+3091, provided that, applicable with respect to taxable years beginning after Dec.
+31, 2017, subsection (c)(4)(B)(ii) of this section is amended by striking out “25 percent” and inserting “20 percent”.
 See 2015 Amendment note below.

 #### References in Text
 The date of the enactment of this subparagraph, referred to in subsec. (c)(2)(I), is the date of enactment of Pub.
 L. 110–246, which was approved June 18, 2008.